shitchell/qrng/README.md

 * Run f() each time the cache updates (including the first)

 onUpdateFailed(f)
 * Run f(err, xhr) if an update fails. "err" is the error object from the XMLHttpRequest, and xhr is the...
 XMLHttpRequest

-replaceMath()
+static replaceMath()
-* Static method.
-QRNG.replaceMath() creates a new QRNG object with a cache of 1024 (the maximum allowed by ANU).
+* QRNG.replaceMath() creates a new QRNG object with a cache of 1024 (the maximum allowed by ANU).
 It then replaces Math.random with QRNG.getFloat().
 All subsequent calls to Math.random() will thus be based on quantum randomness (read: every single random event on the page, even those having nothing to do with qrng.js, will become quantumizedified).

 ### Notes

-I didn't even think this would be possible due to cross-domain policies, but apparently the guys over at ANU are awesome about sharing their data!
-Making an xhr request is no issue.
+ANU has updated their API to require a license.
+A free license grants you 100 requests, and a $3/month paid license grants unlimited requests.
+You can obtain a license by going to their QRNG homepage: https://qrng.anu.edu.au/

-With that in mind, *we are making an xhr request*, and we don't want to do that every single time we want to generate a random number.
-So a cache is used with a default size of 100.
-Once it hits 50, it sends another request to the server to refill its cache in the background.
+Because ANU's API doesn't allow cross-origin requests, qrng.js currently uses a proxy server to get around this.
+At some point, I'll open source the proxy, but essentially it just sets up CORS headers and forwards the request to ANU.
+If I get hit by a car, and you need to set up your own proxy, you can do those things.

-When you first create a QRNG object, before you call any methods, it automatically fills its cache.
-However, this process will take some amount of time depending on internet connection, alignment of the stars, etc... (usually about 2 seconds for me) ~~So if you need it NOW, well... that's life.~~ So you might want to use the .onReady() function before you first use it.
-It gets called after the first successful cache update (and only the first).
+At present, all of the `get___()` methods expect the cache to be filled.
+Filling the cache takes ~3 seconds depending on internets and the configured cache size and the alignment of the stars.
+This means that if you call `get___()` before the cache is filled, nothing will hapen (I should probably at least set it up to throw an error).
+You can use the `onReady()` method to run a function once the cache is filled.
+You can also use the `onCacheUpdate()` method to run a function each time the cache is updated.
+At some point, I intend to set up the `get___()` functions to return promises or something, but I haven't figured out how I want to implement that sort of thing yet.

 ### TODO

 - [x] Format this README :p
 - [ ] Create a method for specifying a min and max range for hexadecimal numbers
 - [ ] ANU only allows 1,024 numbers be sent at a time.
 Implement a loop if a larger size is requested.
 - [ ] Add a settings constructor to allow more fine tuned control over behavior
 - [x] Add an onReady() method to be called once the cache is filled
 - [ ] Add more qrng sources
 - [ ] Add more comments

 Huge credit to the guys over at Australian National University!
 You should definitely check them out https://qrng.anu.edu.au/API/api-demo.php